 If your property isn’t an HMO, it may still be within a selective licensing area, although if you need a mandatory HMO licence, you won’t need a selective licence as well.

 Local authorities can opt to introduce selective licensing if there is a problem with low housing demand or persistent problems of anti-social behaviour.
 Introduced in 2006, selecting licensing gives councils the power to introduce licensing for all privately rented properties within a certain area.
 This means that all landlords within the area must obtain a licence or risk enforcement action.

 It’s important to check whether your properties are in a selective licensing area.
 Currently, there isn’t a countrywide list of schemes, so it’s best to check with your local authority.
 It’s worth knowing that a scheme will sometimes only include certain wards or areas of a city.

 The licensing fees typically run into hundreds of pounds, but as with mandatory and additional licensing, the cost varies and the penalties for non-compliance are high, so keep an eye out for new schemes.

 If you’re still unsure which licence might apply to your property, speak to the expert lettings team at your local Stirling Ackroyd branch about our Fully Managed Plus service.

 This service provides peace of mind for landlords as we’ll manage every aspect of your property on your behalf.
-Watch our video or call 020 8036 5800 to find out more.
+Visit this page to find out more.